-A. Beginning at the northeasterly corner of Lot 1088 and running easterly along the northern lot line of Lot 1088 as shown on Wareham Assessors' Maps 61 and 132 to the western side of Wankinco River; Thence northeasterly along the Western side of the Wankinco River to the southern Lot line of Lot 1008C as shown on Wareham Assessors' Map 132;thence easterly to the southeastern comer of Lot 1008C as shown on Wareham Assessors' Map 132; Thence northerly along the eastern lot line of 1008C across to the centerline Elm Street as shown on Wareham Assessors' Map 132; Thence northerly along the eastern lot line of 1008C across to the centerline Elm Street as shown on Wareham Assessors' Map 132; thence westerly along the centerline of Elm Street to the center of the intersection with Route 28 /Cranberry Highway (Lot 1005A) as shown on Wareham Assessors' Map 132; thence westerly along the centerline of Route 28/Cranberry Highway to the center of the intersection with Tihonet Road (Lot 1000A) as shown on Wareham Assessors' Map 132; Thence southerly along the center of Tihonet Road to the center of the intersection with Elm Street (Lot 1000B) as shown on Wareham Assessors' Map 132; Thence southerly along the center of the intersection with Elm Street to the west side of the Railroad Right of Way (Lot 1210) as shown on Wareham Assessors' Map 61.
+A. Beginning at the northeasterly corner of Lot 1088 and running easterly along the northern lot line of Lot 1088 as shown on Wareham Assessors' Maps 61 and 132 to the western side of Wankinco

+River; Thence northeasterly along the Western side of the Wankinco River to the southern Lot line of Lot 1008C as shown on Wareham Assessors' Map 132; thence easterly to the southeastern comer of Lot 1008C as shown on Wareham Assessors' Map 132; Thence northerly along the eastern lot line of 1008C across to the centerline Elm Street as shown on Wareham Assessors' Map 132; thence easterly along the centerline of Elm Street to the center of the intersection with Route 28 /Cranberry Highway (Lot 1005A) as shown on Wareham Assessors' Map 132; thence westerly along the centerline of Route 28/Cranberry Highway to the center of the intersection with Tihonet Road (Lot 1000A) as shown on Wareham Assessors' Map 132; Thence southerly along the centerline of Tihonet Road to the center of the intersection with Elm Street (Lot 1000B) as shown on Wareham Assessors' Map 132; Thence southerly crossing Elm Street to the west side of the Railroad Right of Way (Lot 1210) as shown on Wareham Assessors' Map 61.